No Roasting Pan? Here 5 Alternatives You Might Already Have in Your Kitchen

 Related: The Best Roasting Pans You Can Buy Right Now

-The big advantage of a roasting pan is that it's big, literally.
-A standard roasting pan can fit a 16-pound turkey with no problem.
-But many of us don't actually need to be roasting a 16-pound turkey, and a smaller turkey will fit quite easily in some of the cookware we already have.
+Really, the big advantage of a roasting pan is that it’s big, literally.
+A standard roasting pan can easily fit a 16-pound turkey.
+But many of us don’t actually need to be roasting that large of a bird.
+A smaller turkey will quite easily fit in some of the cookware we already have!